ivanoff/Antivirus-Microservice/README.md

 ## License

-This project is distributed under the MIT license.
+This project is distributed under the `MIT` license.
 See the [LICENSE](./LICENSE) file for more information.

+Please note that `ClamAV` is licensed under the Apache 2.0 license.
+More details can be found [here](https://github.com/bcgov/clamav/blob/master/LICENSE)

 ## Contributing